akuma12/candidate-mlops-exercise/README.md

 * Any additional Python requirements added to `requirements.txt`.
 * API documentation!
 At the very least a README file with the expected input as a cURL call, and sample JSON output.
   * Bonus points if you add an API documentation endpoint using something like OpenAPI.
+* Please use good Python formatting, adhering to PEP8 standards.
+Pylint should return a 9.0 quality score or higher.
 * Tell us what else you would do to make this model ready for production use.

 # Bonus Points